CumulusNetworks/docs/content/version/cumulus-linux-37/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/_index.md

 ### Related Commands

-You can also use the `dmidecode` command to retrieve hardware configuration information that’s been populated in the BIOS.
+You can also use the `dmidecode` command to retrieve hardware configuration information that's been populated in the BIOS.

 You can use `apt-get` to install the `lshw` program on the switch, which also retrieves hardware configuration information.